SAGridOps/Documents/CSIR/SAGrid-Strategic-Plan.md

 2. in specifically identified regions beyond the borders of the country.
 3. A further goal is to participate and provide support, by integrating and consolidating the parties’ resources and thereby consolidating the existing computing and grid resources in the country, to common research activities.
 4. Eventually, the parties wish to establish and maintain official links with international grid infrastructure and related projects.

+## Interaction and roles with respect to NICI components (CHPC, DIRISA, SANREN)

 ## Infrastructure Coordination